 Networking Opportunities To Grow Yourself

-I am a firm believer that a small business will only grow to the degree that its owner does.
+I believe that a small business will only grow to the degree that its owner does.
 That being said, networking with people who know things you want to learn or attending educational events can have a huge impact on you.

 Some ideas here might be: